cjhanks/flysight/README.md

 ## Configuration

-In `flytrack/config.yml` there is a set of default configuration options.
+In `flysight/config.yml` there is a set of default configuration options.
 Options are documented in this file.
 If you wish to change them, you can pass them into the program by either running;

 ```
-flytrack --config ./path/to/config.yml
+flysight --config ./path/to/config.yml
 ```

 OR

 ```
 make run ARGS="--config ./path/to/config.yml"